Find your local branch

-A little known fact about hornets as they are actually not as aggressive as one might think.
+A little known fact about hornets is they are actually not as aggressive as one might think.

 Like most nest building insects, hornets will usually only attack to defend their colony when they feel it is being threatened.
-This is mainly only when someone or something comes within close proximity of the nest (the radius of this is usually 2-3m) .
+This is mainly only when someone or something comes within close proximity of the nest (the radius of this is usually six and a half feet).

-Outside of their nest area hornets have been known to be quite passive creatures.
+Outside of their nest area hornets have been known to be quite passive.
 It has been noted by some researchers that hornets are shy, peaceful creatures.
 They tend to avoid conflict and only attack when they absolutely have to.

 Did you know hornets are actually a subset of wasps?
 In particular, hornets are a breed of social wasps, living in large, highly organized, colonies.

 The main difference between wasps and hornets is their size.
 Hornets are relatively larger than wasps, which is one of the main reasons they are so scary, although as previously discussed, they are quite shy.
 Another difference is the color.
-Wasps which are usually yellow and black, hornets fare more orangey-red, although this does vary with each species.
+Wasps which are usually yellow and black, hornets are more orange and red, although this does vary with each species.

 So where do hornets create nests?
 That depends on the species.

 Typically, hornets like to build their nests in high areas.
 These include, but are not limited to: